aws-amplify/learn/content/contributors/README.md

 # Contribute to the Amplify Community

-Thank you for your interest in becoming an Amplify Community Contributor.
-To add yourself as an Amplify contributor:
+Thank you for your interest in becoming an Amplify Community Contributor!
+To add yourself as an Amplify contributor you must also submit a post you have written (available on any publication e.g. Medium, dev.to etc), or an event where you are presenting on Amplify.

+## Logistics

 1. Fork this repo